 During the on-going monitoring and initial review component of the supervisory process, several tools are used to determine which plans may need to receive an in-depth review.
 Active monitoring of various indicators including media alerts, financial information and other applicable information permits early identification of potential issues, risks or non-compliance, and increases OSFI's Knowledge of Plan.
-For example, actuarial solvency assets and liabilities are projected forward approximately to give the supervisor early warning of potential problems.
+For example, actuarial solvency assets and liabilities are projected forward to identify plans that may experience changes in their solvency position.
+Additionally, plans that may experience a material increase in contribution requirements are identified, giving the supervisor an early warning of potential problems.
 At any time issues identified through the ongoing monitoring process may trigger a more in-depth review or intervention